mabuonomo/yggdrasil-ts/README.md

 ```

 ### Login (get JWT token):
-You can use Inmsomia or Postman
+You can use Insomnia or Postman
 ```
 Endpoint
 /auth